 A member's failure to request reinstatement, without good cause, shall be deemed a voluntary resignation from the Medical Staff and shall result in automatic termination of membership, privileges, and prerogatives.
-A member whose membership is automatically terminated shall not be entitled to the-procedural hearing rights specified in law or the Bylaws. provided in the Fair Hearing Procedure for the sole purpose of determining whether or not the failure to request reinstatement was unintentional or excusable.
+A member whose membership is automatically terminated shall not be entitled to procedural hearing rights specified in law or the Bylaws.
 A subsequent request for Medical Staff membership that is received from a member so terminated shall be submitted and processed in the manner specified for applications for initial appointments.